htc4/Gayane/README.md

 Also we can retrieve our forgotten code.

 ## Dekstop 6
-The fifth page is the shopping cart, designed to store our favorite products.
+The sixth page is the shopping cart, designed to store our favorite products.
 The bottom left corner shows the total amount of items in the cart.